Scenic photo

 The names “Crimlisk”, “Crimlis” and “Crimlish” are the subject of this study.

-"McCrimlisk" has not been included in the current phase of the study but will be considered for inclusion when this phase is concluded.
+"McCrimlisk" has not normally been included in the current phase of the study but will be considered for inclusion when this phase is concluded.

 Status